orthanc-mirrors/orthanc-book/Sphinx/source/faq/main-dicom-tags.rst

 customize a list of ``ExtraMainDicomTags`` to include in the DB through a new configuration option.

+Since version 1.11.1, it is possible to include sequences in ``ExtraMainDicomTags``.
+However, this should be considered as an "experimental" feature and you should not store large sequences (> 64KB) or sequences containing binary tags.

 Below is a sample configuration that is well suited to optimize DICOMWeb routes in general, especially when you are using a DICOMWeb viewer::